-Based on the risk evaluation results and of course also the identification of possible negative impacts in supplier audits, an action plan is created and regularly followed up.
+Based on the risk evaluation results and the identification of possible negative impacts in supplier audits, an action plan is created and regularly followed up.

 As also required by the transparency act, the described process is repeated regularly.

 5.2 Negative consequences and risks